wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 <tr>
 <td>How much data is coming from my source?</td>
 <td>You have several options:<ol><li>Use the <a href="sources_managing.html#examine-sources-in-the-source-browser">Source Browser</a> for a first look.</li>
-<li>Look at the last section in the Wavefront Service and Proxy Data to see the top sources listed by PPS. </li>
+<li>Look at the last section in the Wavefront Service and Proxy Data dashboard to see the top sources listed by PPS. </li>
 <li>Use the <a href="wavefront_monitoring_spy.html#get-started-with-wavefront-top-and-spy">Wavefront Top GUI</a> to filter by source and examine what's coming from the selected source.</li></ol> </td>
 <td markdown="span">![Sources rate screenshot](images/top_sources.png) </td>
 </tr>